 If you’ve not yet officially started your business, you might be wondering how a Sole Proprietorship is formed.
 There are no formal requirements for forming a Sole Proprietorship.
 States do not require that a Sole Proprietor file formation papers to establish the business.
 As soon as someone offers goods or services for sale for profit rather than as a hobby, they are considered doing business as a Sole Proprietor.

 Know that just because a Sole Proprietorship doesn’t have to register as a formal entity doesn’t mean no rules exist for operating the business legally.

 Depending on its industry, products, services, and location, a Sole Proprietor may need certain kinds of business licenses and permits.
-And if the business will have employees, it will need an EIN (Federal Tax ID Number) and must register for payroll taxes.
+And if the business will have employees, it will need an EIN (Federal Tax ID Number) and must registering for payroll taxes.

 Additionally, if a sole proprietor wants to market the business using a name that does not include the owner’s first and last name, they must file a fictitious name registration which is also known as Doing Business As (DBA).
 For example, if Elana Zorilla opens a cafe and wants to call it Corner of 1st and Broad Cafe, she would need to file a DBA with either the state or county (whichever jurisdiction oversees fictitious name registrations).

 Should You Register Your Business as an LLC?